bjoernf73/DryDeploy/README.md

 Accept wildcard characters: False
 ```

-### -BuildOrders
+### -BuildSteps
-Array of one or more BuildOrders to include.
+Array of one or more BuildSteps to include.
 All others are
 excluded.
-If not specified, all BuildOrders are included.
+If not specified, all BuildSteps are included.

 ```yaml
 Type: Int32[]